Court revives wrongful death claim in Ohio Walmart shooting

 Two judges concluded “a reasonable jury could find that Walmart failed to prevent Crawford from carrying a look-alike AR-15 openly around the store,” which could alarm shoppers, confuse police and cause an officer to respond as though the weapon were real.

-The decision means the family can proceed toward trial on the wrongful death claim along with its other pending claims against the retailer, including negligence, one of the family’s attorneys, Michael Wright, said Friday.
+The decision means the family can move forward toward trial on the wrongful death claim along with its other pending claims against the retailer, including negligence, said one of the family’s attorneys, Michael Wright.

+“We’re happy that the court came to this decision,” Wright said Friday.
+“Now we can proceed.”

 Walmart has denied that its actions caused Crawford’s death.

-Messages seeking comment were left Friday for Walmart and its attorney.
+“We take the safety and security of our customers seriously and continue to sympathize with family of John Crawford,” company spokesperson Randy Hargrove said Friday.
+“We respectfully disagree with the court’s ruling, and we will continue defending the company.”

 The family previously settled a wrongful death claim with Beavercreek and its police.